 - External/Affiliate Product – As obvious from the name, you can link it to another external or affiliate product sold on some other website.

 To start with you need to add a product name and its description.
-Product short description can also be added to be used as product excerpt.
+A product short description can also be added to be used as a product excerpt.
 You can place the product under one of the categories.
-Product Featured Image and other images for the product photo gallery can also be uploaded with provided options.
+Product Featured Images and other images for the product photo gallery can also be uploaded with provided options.

 Under Attributes, you can add any custom attributes like size, color, or any other specific attribute for the product.
 For a simple product, you cannot define different sizes for different attribute options.
 To do that you have to make the product as a variable, and define variation prices individually.

 You can also choose if you want to add a product as Virtual or Downloadable.